Negative COVID-19 Test Requirement Rescinded

 - People medically unable to receive the vaccine

 - Emergency travelers who do not have timely access to a vaccine

 Details on exceptions and waivers due to humanitarian concerns is available at Non-U.S. citizen, Non-U.S. immigrants: Air Travel to the United States | CDC.

-Inquiries on COVID-19 vaccine and testing
+Inquiries on COVID-19 vaccination requirements

-FAQ for COVID-19 Testing and Vaccine Requirements
+FAQ for COVID-19 Vaccine Requirements

 Vaccination Requirements and Travel to the United States